plugdata-team/plugdata/Resources/Documentation/ELSE/routetype.md

 outlets:
   nth:
   - type: anything
-    description: any message that corresponds to a type defined by the argument
+    description: any message that corresponds to a type
   2nd:
   - type: anything
-    description: if less than the 6 types are given as arguments, an extra outlet sends the uncorresponding messages
+    description: uncorresponding messages if less than the 6 types are given

 draft: false
 ---